chrisly42/mc68000-asm-plugin/README.md

 ### V0.2 (unreleased)

-- Added (same) icon for plugin as for file type.
+- Cosmetics: Added (same) icon for plugin as for file type.
 - Performance improvement: Use Word-Index for global labels and symbols instead of iterating over the file.
 - Performance improvement: Use Stub-Index for global labels and symbols.
+- Bugfix: No longer reports a syntax error when file lacks terminating End-Of-Line

 ### V0.1 (20-Jul-21)